Our Chapter has a lot to offer. We have:.

 Finally, you need to be voted in at a General Membership meeting, typically held at 7:30 pm on the third Tuesday of each month.
 Arrangements can be made to vote people into the club in absentia who are unable to attend a Membership meeting.

-To contact us and get the most current information, send an email to the Membership Chairman Jim Showalter or the Membership Secretary.
+To contact us and get the most current information, send an email to the Membership Chairman Benn Crandall and the Membership Secretary.

 Thank you for your interest in our club.
 We will look forward to seeing you at an upcoming prospective New Member Orientation Meeting.